-Makassarese is spoken in South Sulawesi island (Celebes) in Indonesia by about 2.1 million people.
-It belongs to the South Sulawesi group of Malayo-Polynesian languages and its name is also written Makasar, Makassar, or Macassar.
+Makassarese is spoken in South Sulawesi province in Indonesia by about 2.1 million people.
+It belongs to the South Sulawesi group of Malayo-Polynesian languages and its name is also written Makasar, Makassar or Macassar.

-These days Makassarese is generally written with the Latin alphabet, but also has it's own script, known as Lontara, which is still widely used.
+These days Makassarese is generally written with the Latin alphabet, but also has its own script, known as Lontara, which is still used.
 The Lontara script is a descendent of the ancient Brahmi script of India.

 Information about Makassarese